-On behalf of the Board of Directors, I am pleased to present the Annual Report and the Financial Statements of Malton Berhad ("Malton" or "Company") for the financial year ended 30 June 2017 ("FY2017").
+On behalf of the Board of Directors, I am pleased to present the Annual Report and the Financial Statements of Malton Berhad ("Malton") and its subsidiaries ("Group") for the financial year ended 30 June 2018 ("FY2018").
+Details of the Group's business and performance are further presented under the Management Discussion & Analysis Report.